PavelArs/messenger-dapp/README.md

-# Messenger DApp - Contracts Package
+# Messenger DApp

-This package contains the Solidity smart contracts for the Messenger DApp.
-It uses Hardhat for development, testing, and deployment.
+A decentralized messaging application built on Ethereum that allows users to send messages to any Ethereum address.
+This monorepo contains both the smart contract and frontend components of the application.

-## Features
+## Overview

+The Messenger DApp demonstrates how to build a decentralized application with:

-- Messenger smart contract for on-chain messaging
+- Solidity smart contracts for on-chain messaging
+- Next.js frontend with wallet connection and blockchain interaction
-- Hardhat for Ethereum development environment
+- Hardhat for local development and contract deployment

+## Repository Structure

+This project is organized as a monorepo with two main packages:

+- **Root Directory**: Contains the Solidity smart contracts, tests, and deployment scripts
+- **`/frontend`**: Contains the Next.js web application that interacts with the smart contracts

+## Smart Contract Features

+The Messenger smart contract provides:

-- Viem for type-safe Ethereum interactions
+- Send messages to any Ethereum address
-- Hardhat Ignition for deployment
+- Store message history on-chain
+- Retrieve sent and received messages
+- Track message counts

-## Available Scripts
+## Available Scripts (Root Directory)

 ```shell
 # Development